Skip to main content

 Regional notes for Oregon seniors

 Coast and mountain areas: Weather can affect transportation, meal delivery, and medical trips.
-Ask your AAA about emergency plans, backup food, and how to update contact information during storms or wildfire season.
+Ask your AAA about emergency plans, backup food, and how to update your contact information during storms or wildfire season.

 Central and eastern Oregon: Distances can be long, and providers may be limited.
 Ask early about ride scheduling, telehealth, home-delivered meals, and whether a nearby county has a partner service.